 Visit other waterfront restaurants at Seaport Village, including the Edgewater Grill (below), and Harbor House Restaurant.

-Seaport Village restaurants
+#1 GUIDE to Seaport Village

 3. Sit in the open air food court at Seaport Village and enjoy free entertainment from a regular schedule of performers.